Fort Stanwix National Monument

 A set of national parks passes, brochures, and pass hangtags arranged in a fan shape.

-Military Appreciation Event at Fort Stanwix: May 18, 2024
+Veteran’s & Military Appreciation Event at Fort Stanwix

-On Saturday, May 18, Fort Stanwix National Monument will be offering all veterans, active-duty military, and reservists (with ID) entry passes to all National Park Service locations.
-Passes can be obtained at the park visitor center between 9 a.m. and 12 p.m. with appropriate veterans' or active-duty/reservists' ID (as listed below).
+On Saturday, November 9, Fort Stanwix National Monument will be offering all veterans, active-duty military, and reservists (with ID) entry passes to all National Park Service locations.

 A park ranger directs a group of children thorugh the fort.